freeCodeCamp/open-data/README.md

 # open-data

-freeCodeCamp produces millions of records every month in separate formats.
-Clicking activity, chat conversations, thousands of video minutes or articles' words...
+The freeCodeCamp.org community creates tons of data every month, and we open up as much of that data as we can (while being careful to respect our learners' privacy).

-This is the repository hosting the [freeCodeCamp's Open Data initiative](https://medium.freecodecamp.org/free-code-camp-christmas-special-giving-the-gift-of-data-6ecbf0313d62) that started December 2015.
-The repository includes part of that data that has been collected from freeCodeCamp's platforms but also points to other similar freeCodeCamp initiatives, references, etc. The repo includes sub-folders of assignments, demos, projects and programs.
-In general, you will find:
+In this repository, you will find:
 * **Datasets**
 * **Analyses** of those datasets
 * **Demos** of projects based on the freeCodeCamp data